How I Got My Teenage Children To Eat More Fruit

 Since having children I have tried my best to educate them about the importance of healthy eating.
-And when they were younger all I had to do was to prepare a bowl of chopped fresh fruit and they would happily munch their way through it, whilst I read to them or they watched a program on telly.
-They didn’t moan or complain they just ate the fruit.
+When they were younger all I had to do was to prepare a bowl of chopped fresh fruit and they would happily munch their way through it, whilst I read to them or they watched a program on telly.
+They didn’t moan or complain they just ate the fruit and seemed to enjoy it..

-Eating fruit and vegetables also helps us to feel good and look good too, as our body benefits from the nutrients in the fruit.
-I was hoping that one would play on their vanity, but my children are both happy in their own skin – which I am eternally grateful for.
+Eating fruit and vegetables also helps us to feel good and look good too, as our body loves the natural goodness.
+I was hoping that this would play on their vanity, but my children are both happy in their own skin – which I am eternally grateful for.

 I suspect that my children’s loss of interest in eating fruit stems partly from laziness and partly from thinking they know best.